tldr-pages/tldr/pages/common/git-lfs.md

 `git lfs ls-files`

-- Push all LFS objects to the remote server (useful if errors are encountered):
+- Push all Git LFS objects to the remote server (useful if errors are encountered):

 `git lfs push --all {{remote_name}} {{branch_name}}`

-- Fetch all LFS objects:
+- Fetch all Git LFS objects:

 `git lfs fetch`